There's some more good news for Tom Brady and the Tampa Bay Buccaneers.

 - Tennessee Titans defensive lineman DaQuan Jones, who was their only questionable player, is active vs, the Texans.

-- Indianapolis Colts linebacker Darius Leonard, listed as doubtful, will be inactive again with his groin injury, but tackle Anthony Castonzo (rib) will make his return vs. the Bengals after being listed as questionable.
+- Indianapolis Colts linebacker Shaquille Leonard, listed as doubtful, will be inactive again with his groin injury, but tackle Anthony Castonzo (rib) will make his return vs. the Bengals after being listed as questionable.

 - Cincinnati Bengals cornerback Mackensie Alexander (hamstring), who was listed as questionable, has been declared active vs. the Colts.